-The Grants Committee, comprised of six elected faculty members, reviews and recommends the recipients of the Presidential Research Award, mini-grants, facutly conference travel grants, the Special Assistant Professor Leave Supplements, Fund for Innovation in Teaching grants, the Gildersleeve Professorship, the Presidential Research Award, the Tow Award for Innovative and Outstanding Pedagogy, and Inclusive Pedagogy Fund grants.
+The Grants Committee, comprised of six elected faculty members, reviews and recommends the recipients of Barnard Faculty Research Grants and Special Assistant Professor Leave Supplements, Fund for Innovation in Teaching grants, the Gildersleeve Professorship, the Presidential Research Award, the Tow Award for Innovative and Outstanding Pedagogy, and Inclusive Pedagogy Fund grants.
 The Committee also advises the Provost on policies and practices related to internal grants.
 All questions about the Committee or the College's grant policies should be directed to Reshmi Mukherjee.
 Faculty should contact Bobby O'Rourke in the Provost Office about their existing grants before applying for new funds.

-2014-2015 Grants Deadlines:
+2018-2019 Internal Grants Deadlines:

 Presidential Research Awards Deadline